Feyerabend/vm/parse/README.md

 operand     ::= variable | number
 ```

+We start off with a sequence, and
-In case there are some whitespace then consume them, move
+in case there are some whitespace then consume them, move
-to a choice.
+to a *choice*.
 Then either an expression that sits in between
-parenthesis, or a variable or a constant are assumed.
-In
+parenthesis, or a variable or a constant, are assumed as
-this case it has not been split up in two function, but as
+input.
+In this case the function has not been split up in
-can be seen the 'operand' is included in arguments to
+two functions, but as can be seen the 'operand' is included
-the choice function.
+in arguments to the choice function.

 ## ebnf